m0mosenpai/m0mosenpai/README.md

 ### Hi there 👋

+I'm an Electronics student interested in Software Development, Design and Information Security.
+I hope to one day be able to write code I'm proud of. <br>
+I'm currently exploring Open Source and working on improving my Algorithmic and Design Patterns knowledge.

+I also game in my free time.
+Find me on Discord @m0mosenpai#2268. <br>

 <!--
 **m0mosenpai/m0mosenpai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.